-- 7.1 Nineteen representations have been received objecting to the proposed development, including one from Cllr Benedict Swan. - 7.2 The above representations of objection have raised the following concerns:

-- a) Loss of family home from the existing housing stock; - b) Increase in noise and disturbance, stated number of residents not reliable; - c) Increase in crime and anti-social behaviour; - d) Lack of car parking provision leading to an increase in traffic and exacerbation of existing on-street parking problems; - e) Undue strain on local services and infrastructure, including sewage, drainage and Doctors/Dentists - f) Too many HMOs within the area, will take the concentration above 10%, this threshold is too high in any event.
-No faith that HMOs numbers are accurately known. - g) Concerns about impact on community, natural light reduced, private property encroached, mental health affected. - h) Noise and pollution from building work; - i) Work has already started on site; - j) Negative affect on property prices - k) Works do not comply with permitted development. - I) Poor quality of life for occupiers of the proposed HMO - m) Littering - n) Not in line with character of area - o) Concern about Members' declarations and their property ownerships across the city (i.e. types of properties owned), is there a conflict of interest
+- 7.1 Eight representations have been received objecting to the proposed development, including one from Cllr Russell Simpson. - 7.2 The above representations of objection have raised the following concerns: - a) Loss of family home from the existing housing stock; - b) Increase in noise and disturbance; - c) Increase in crime and anti-social behaviour; - d) Lack of car parking provision leading to an increase in traffic and exacerbation of existing on-street parking problems; - e) Undue strain on local services and infrastructure, including the sewage, drainage and Doctors/Dentists - f) Too many HMOs within the area - g) Concerns about impact on community - h) Negative affect on property prices - i) Increase of nitrates.